snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 i.e., many classical design of experiments methods).

 Low-discrepancy or *quasi-Monte Carlo* sampling comes in two major flavors: lattice rules and digital nets.
-The well-known Sobl sequence :cite:p:`sobol67` is an example of a digital net.
+The well-known Sobol sequence :cite:p:`sobol67` is an example of a digital net.
 Just as Latin hypercube samples, the points are carefully chosen such that they cover the parameter space more uniformly, in the sense that the samples exhibit *low discrepancy*.
 This discrepancy is important,